bg_wrapper

 $800,000

-💡 Key insight: your business is actually generating $800,000 in true operational profit - almost double the $450,000 shown on your tax return!
+💡 Key insight: Your business is generating $800,000 in true operational profit—almost double the $450,000 shown on your tax return.
 Using net income alone would severely undervalue your business.

 Understanding SDE

-For smaller businesses, EBITDA alone doesn't usually tell the full story because business owners often:
+For smaller businesses, EBITDA alone doesn’t usually tell the full story because owners often:

-• May employ family members at varying compensation levels
+• Employ family members at varying compensation levels.

-SDE solves this by starting with EBITDA and adding back owner-related expenses to show the true earning potential available to a new owner.
+These practices can significantly understate the true profitability of your business to a buyer.
+SDE solves this by starting with EBITDA and adding back owner-related expenses to show the full earning potential for a new owner.

 SDE Calculation Example